 -

 Graduate-level course focused on design, analysis and proof of correctness of algorithms.
-Analysis techniques include asymptotic worst case and average case, as well as amortized analysis.
-Average case analysis includes the development of a probability model.
-Techniques for proving lower bounds on complexity are discussed, along with NP-completeness.
-I will complete this course in December of 2022.
+Learned analysis techniques such as asymptotic worst case and average case, as well as amortized analysis.
+Discussed techniques for proving lower bounds on complexity, along with NP-completeness.
+I completed this course in December of 2022.

 -